Taz1205/lm-code-testing-react-components-aliens-solution/README.md

 👉 Take some time to explore this repo and understand the techniques being used.

+⚠️ We don't expect you to have used all the techniques shown here!
+They go beyond the instructions given in the assignment and some advanced TypeScript is used in places.
+But hopefully you can understand the approach and begin to integrate some of these techniques in your future projects.

 👉 Run the app with `npm install` and `npm start` and try out the form.

 👉 Notice the validation uses a `touched` flag to only display messages once the user has interacted with an input.